Release Date: March 29, 2019

-National Gallery of Art's Free Jazz in the Garden Concert Series Returns on Friday, May 18, 2018
+National Gallery of Art's Free Jazz in the Garden Concert Series Returns Friday, May 17, 2019

 The National Gallery of Art Sculpture Garden is located along Constitution Avenue and Madison Drive between 7th and 9th Streets NW.

-Concerts may be canceled due to excessive heat or inclement weather.
-For up-to-date information, visit nga.gov/jazz, call (202) 289-3360, or check the Gallery's Twitter feed at @ngadc.
-For the safety of visitors and works of art, access to the Sculpture Garden will be limited if the space becomes too crowded.
+Weather-related updates are available on the Gallery's website at nga.gov/jazz, Twitter feed @ngadc, or by calling (202) 289-3360.
+For the safety of visitors and works of art, access to the Sculpture Garden is monitored and will be limited if the space becomes too crowded.

-June 22- Hendrik Meurkens Quartet (jazz harmonica and vibraphone)
+June 28- Hendrik Meurkens Quartet (Jazz harmonica and vibraphone)

 Refreshments from the Pavilion Café

-Guests may purchase refreshments from a special menu of appetizers, sandwiches, pizzas, and salads available inside the Pavilion Café, or purchase sandwiches, sausages, burgers, and tacos from the outdoor grill on the patio.
+Guests may purchase refreshments from a special menu of appetizers, sandwiches, pizzas, and salads indoors at the Pavilion Café, or may purchase sandwiches and burgers from the outdoor grill on the patio.
 A variety of beverages, including beer, wine, sangria, and sodas, is sold on-site.
-Visitors are not allowed to bring alcoholic beverages into the Sculpture Garden.
-Outside alcoholic beverages are subject to confiscation.
-Security officers reserve the right to inspect all items brought into the Sculpture Garden.
-View the full Jazz in the Garden menu at pavilioncafe.com/jazz_menu.html.
+Outside alcoholic beverages are strictly prohibited and subject to confiscation.
+View the full Jazz in the Garden menu at pavilioncafe.com/jazz.

 National Gallery of Art Sculpture Garden

 When visiting the Sculpture Garden, please do not touch the works of art.
 Tables are not permitted.
-Do not ride bicycles or use in-line skates and skateboards inside the Sculpture Garden; either walk beside your bicycle or secure it in one of the more than 50 bicycle racks available near the entrances on Constitution Avenue and Madison Drive NW.
-Only service animals are allowed.
+Please do not ride bicycles or use in-line skates and skateboards inside the Sculpture Garden.
+Bicycle racks are available near the entrances on Constitution Avenue and Madison Drive NW.
+Only service animals are permitted.
+Security officers reserve the right to inspect all items brought into the Sculpture Garden.

 Summer Sculpture Garden Hours and Location

-The Sculpture Garden is closed on the Fourth of July.
+The Sculpture Garden and Pavilion Café will close an hour early on Thursday, the Fourth of July.